-1.1 Background
+Background 1.1

-The National GreenPower[TM] (GreenPower) Accreditation Program (the Program) was established in 1997 to support the growth of the renewable energy industry in Australia.
+The National GreenPowerTM (GreenPower) Accreditation Program (the Program) was established in 1997 to support the growth of the renewable energy industry in Australia.
 The aim of the Program is to encourage the installation of new GreenPower generation facilities through increasing consumer demand and confidence in accredited GreenPower Products.
 This is achieved by allowing energy providers accredited to sell GreenPower Products, known as GreenPower 'Providers' under the Program, to provide consumers access to electricity produced from renewable sources (via the purchase of Large-scale Generation Certificates (LGCs)).

-The Program is offered through a joint collaboration of participating government agencies in New South Wales (NSW), Victoria (VIC), South Australia (SA), Australian Capital Territory (ACT) and Tasmania (TAS), and is governed by the National GreenPower Steering Group (NGPSG).
-The NSW Department of Industry is the GreenPower Program Manager for both accreditation and marketing functions, and is responsible for administering the Program on behalf of the NGPSG.
+The Program is offered through a joint collaboration of participating government agencies in New South Wales (NSW), Victoria (VIC), South Australia (SA) and the Australian Capital Territory (ACT), and is governed by the National GreenPower Steering Group (NGPSG).
+The NSW Department of Planning and Environment is the GreenPower Program Manager for both accreditation and marketing functions, and is responsible for administering the Program on behalf of the NGPSG.